Hot Springs, Montana

 Why Hot Springs, Montana?

 Liz and I “accidentally” (as in guided!) discovered this little gem of a town while returning from Glacier National Park in 2021.
 We stopped for a quick soak, and ended up staying the night.
-Since then, we have been back twice, so impressed with the healing properties of the mineral water, and the kindness of the people.
+Since then, we have been back several times, so impressed with the healing properties of the mineral water, and the kindness of the people.

 What will we do?